sbonaretti/timeSavers/HowTo_Protege.md

 ### Make classes disjoint
 - Go to `Description` (bottom-right panel), click on the `+` next to `Disjoint with` and select the classes
 - Disjointing classes avoids overlap
-*Note* If classes are created from: right click on class name -> `Add subclassES...`, they are automatically disjoint
+*Note* If classes are created from: right click on class name -> `Add subclassES...`, they are automatically disjointed